ryan-thompson/glmmsel/cran-comments.md

-This is a resubmission addressing all issues raised previously, except for the missing reference issue, as the corresponding paper is forthcoming and not yet available online.
+This is a resubmission addressing all issues raised previously.

 ## Test environments
 * ubuntu 24.04, R 4.5.0